-Carbohydrates of blood groups (which means some people are more susceptible than others lesions are noted in the upper jejunum, with broadening and blunting of the villi, shortening of the microvilli, vacuolization o More secretions the lining epithelium, crypt hyperplasia, and infiltration of the lamina propria by polymorphonuclear neutrophils and lymphocytes.
+- Carbohydrates present on the gastroduodenal epithelium may serve as ligands for the attachment of Norwalk virus. - lesions are noted in the upper jejunum, with broadening and blunting of the villi, shortening of the microvilli, vacuolization o the lining epithelium, crypt hyperplasia, and infiltration of the lamina propria by polymorphonuclear neutrophils and lymphocytes. - No histopathologic changes are seen in the stomach or colon usually.